arturteplov/ai-sales/README.md

 - Hook in analytics (PostHog / Amplitude) and live support.
 - Reintroduce a chat or builder export once Phase 2 is scoped.

-Ship the repo as-is to early testers: upload screenshots, review the scorecard, press **Test pay (dev)** for an instant success flow, or connect real Stripe keys when you’re ready to charge.
+Ship the repo as-is to early testers: upload screenshots, review the scorecard, click **Generate full build plan** to test Stripe’s flow, or wire live keys when you’re ready to charge.